biblelamp/JavaExercises/ToBeginners/GameSnake/readme.txt

     - Intensive will take from 1.5 up to 2.0 hours
     - Homework isn't expected, but you can try to do something
+    - The goal isn't to learn the language, but get an impression
     - You can try to follow me or later follow the record
     - I invite responsible participants for help